Mmmm…pretzel bun dogs. So ridiculously expensive at Weinerschnitzel and so easy to hack.

-Grab a large bowl and spray it with nonstick spray (remember to set the bowl on your dishwasher door!).
+Grab a large bowl and spray it with nonstick spray.
 Put the dough in, cover the bowl with a damp towel and place in a warm place to rise.

 After about an hour, the dough will be doubled in size.
 Plop it onto your clean, lightly floured counter and divide into 12 pieces.